achref-abidi/mySTL/array/README.md

 delete[] arrayOnHeap;
 ```
 Assigning a pointer to a stack-allocated array does not immediately mean that the array is heap-allocated.
 Only using
-the `new` keyword will allocate data on the heap.
+the `new` keyword will allocate_copy data on the heap.